-Lidocaine Spray for Premature Ejaculation: How it Works
+Lidocaine for Premature Ejaculation: How to Use It Safely

-Premature ejaculation (PE) means ejaculation happens sooner than you’d like during sex.
+Premature ejaculation (PE) means ejaculation that happens sooner than you’d like during sex.

 It can be embarrassing and distressing, but thankfully, there are many premature ejaculation treatments available, including lidocaine spray.

-Below, we’ll dive into everything you need to know about lidocaine spray for premature ejaculation, including how it works, how to use it and the possible side effects (beyond becoming an absolute stud in the bedroom).
+Below, we’ll dive into everything you need to know about lidocaine spray for premature ejaculation, including how it works, how to use the penis-numbing spray safely, and the possible side effects (beyond becoming an absolute stud in the bedroom).

 Why Does Premature Ejaculation Happen?

 Why, oh, why does premature ejaculation happen?!
-Before we get into how lidocaine can help, let’s cover some background knowledge on PE.
+Before we get into the potential benefits of lidocaine for premature ejaculation, let’s cover some background knowledge on this type of sexual dysfunction.

 There are a few different definitions for premature ejaculation.
-The International Society for Sexual Medicine defines it as ejaculation that occurs within minute (lifelong PE) or within 3 minutes (acquired PE) of vaginal penetration and before you’d like it to happen.
+The International Society for Sexual Medicine defines it as ejaculation that occurs within a minute (lifelong PE) or within three minutes (acquired PE) of vaginal penetration and before you’d like it to happen.
+Lifelong premature ejaculation begins with the first sexual experience and persists, while acquired premature ejaculation develops later after a period of normal control.

 By the way, it takes men an average of five to seven minutes to reach orgasm and ejaculation during sex.
 So don’t believe all the bragging you hear about three-hour-long sex sessions.

 You might not talk about it with your guy friends, but premature ejaculation is pretty common.
-It’s thought to affect anywhere from 30 percent to a whopping 75 percent of men (although reports are subjective and estimates vary widely) and it’s considered the most widespread male sexual disorder.
+Its prevalence is thought to be anywhere from 4 to 39 percent of men (although reports are subjective and estimates vary widely), and it’s considered the most widespread male sexual disorder.

 What Causes Premature Ejaculation?